sUSDe — Risk Report

 Who it’s for

-DeFi users who want yield exposure to Ethena’s post-pivot reserve portfolio and can tolerate (a) the 7-day cooldown on instant primary exit, (b) reliance on secondary markets for time-sensitive exits, (c) the same institutional credit + RWA + 11% residual basis risk profile as USDe at the underlying level, (d) systemic exposure via the Aave / Morpho / Pendle loop concentration.
+DeFi users who want yield exposure to Ethena’s post-pivot reserve portfolio and can tolerate (a) a cooldown on primary exit that is 1 day today but can lengthen to as much as 7 under thin coverage, (b) reliance on secondary markets for time-sensitive exits, (c) the same institutional credit + RWA + 11% residual basis risk profile as USDe at the underlying level, (d) systemic exposure via the Aave / Morpho / Pendle loop concentration.
 Comfortable with reading external Risk Committee dashboards (LlamaRisk Portal, Chaos Labs Edge PoR, Ethena Transparency Dashboard) rather than direct on-chain reserve verification.

 Who should avoid

-- Anyone who needs instant guaranteed exit at NAV — the 7-day cooldown is real, and during stress the secondary discount can widen meaningfully
+• Anyone who needs instant guaranteed exit at NAV — the cooldown is real even at 1 day, it is not guaranteed to stay at 1 day, and during stress the secondary discount can widen meaningfully

 What to watch

-- sUSDe APY trend. ~3.72% as of March 2026.
-Drops below ~3% or sustained sub-3% prints would suggest reserve-portfolio yield compression beyond expectations.
+• sUSDe APY trend. ~3.72% as of March 2026, used here as an anchor rather than a live quote — verify the current rate on Ethena’s dashboard.
+Sustained sub-3% prints would suggest reserve-portfolio yield compression beyond expectations.

-- Aave / Morpho / Pendle loop concentration. $6.4B+ leveraged exposure against $5.9B underlying USDe float — structurally larger than unit supply.
+• Aave / Morpho / Pendle loop concentration. $6.4B+ leveraged exposure against a ~$4.5B underlying USDe float (June 2026) — structurally larger than unit supply, and the gap widens as supply contracts.
 Pendle PT-sUSDe is the primary growth vector per Chaos Labs Aave-forum debate.

 A note on the architecture pivot